-A copy of the customer database can be obtained by using the Web Management program.
+A copy of the customer database can be obtained by using Installation Tool (IT).
 This information can be directed to a printer or the PC screen and may be done either on-site or remotely.
 A complete database or specific data blocks may be obtained.